Evercoder/culori/docs/color-spaces.md

 | `c`     | `[0, 0.190]`≈ | Chroma      |
 | `h`     | `[0, 360)`    | Hue         |

-Serialized as `color(--jzczhz j c h / alpha)`.
+Serialized as `color(--jzczhz j c h)`, with the `none` keyword for any missing color channel.
+An explicit `alpha < 1` is included as ` / alpha`.

 ### YIQ

-[YIQ][yiq] is the color space used by the NTSC color TV system.
+[YIQ](https://en.wikipedia.org/wiki/YIQ) is the color space used by the NTSC color TV system.
 It contains the following channels:

 | Channel | Range              | Description                    |
 | ------- | ------------------ | ------------------------------ |